mochi-hpc/mochi-spack-packages/README.md

 ### Side note: using modules

 Spack works well with the module command for loading and unloading particular packages in your environment once they have been built.
-You can get the module command using any of these methods:

-* install the environment-modules package in your distribution
-    * then add . /etc/profile.d/modules.sh to your bashrc
-* install the lmod package in your distribution
-    * see lmod documentation for what to do next
-    * this is a competitor to environment-modules that has similar syntax
+In theory you could integrate it with an existing environment-modules or lmod package on your system.
+Alternatively you can have spack set up its own modules
+system:

-* run spack bootstrap
+* run ```spack bootstrap```
-    * this will make spack build and install its very own environment-modules package, as well as a variety of other system utilities that it might want
+    * this will make spack build and install its very own environment-modules package that is automatically aware of packages that have been installed via spack

 The remainder of this document assumes that you will use the module command to load and unload packages once built.